-Four-year IDS majors must take minimum 3/maximum 6 credit hours of language study.
+Four-year IDS majors must take a minimum 3/maximum 6 credit hours of language study.
 For students whose first language is not English, a course from Rhetoric & Communications may be substituted, with permission from the IDS Academic Advisor or IDS Program Coordinator.

-FREN-1001(6) Introductory French FREN-1111(6) Practical Language Skills SPAN-1001(6) Introductory Spanish SPAN-2001(6) Intermediate Spanish available for academic credit BUT you must contact the IDS Program Coordinator or IDS Academic Advisor for permission.
+FREN-1001(6) Introductory French

+FREN-1111(6) Practical Language Skills

+SPAN-1001(6) Introductory Spanish

+SPAN-2001(6) Intermediate Spanish

-Other language courses may be eligible for IDS credit; please contact the IDS Academic Advisor
+Note: Other language courses may be eligible for IDS credit; please contact the IDS Academic Advisor.

 The IDS Program is implementing new skills-related learning for the 4-Year Program.
-If you are interested to learn more, view the document, "Skills Learning to Engage in International Development" available on the IDS website (http://mscollege.ca/downloads/Skills%20Learning%20in%20I DS.pdf).
-In special cases, some skills learning courses may be
+If you are interested to learn more, view the document, "Skills Learning to Engage in International Development," available on the IDS website

+(http://mscollege.ca/docs/academics/MSC_IDS_Skills_Le arning_Report.pdf).
+In special cases, some skills learning courses may be available for academic credit BUT you must contact the IDS Program Coordinator or IDS Academic Advisor for permission.